 It's available as part of the Norton 360 security suite or as a standalone service.
 For more details, see the Differences Between Variants section.

-Norton VPN is okay for torrenting.
-It has bad security as it leaks DNS queries, meaning the URLs you connect to will be visible to your non-Norton DNS provider.
-Additionally, the kill switch doesn't function properly, as it allows you to reconnect to the internet outside the VPN tunnel after a system reboot or a loss of internet.
+Norton VPN is good for torrenting.
+It has acceptable security that keeps your IP address and DNS queries hidden while you use it.
+That said, the kill switch doesn't function properly, as it allows you to reconnect to the internet outside the VPN tunnel after a system reboot or a loss of internet.
 It has no registration options that preserve your anonymity, as you must provide an email address and password to create an account and use a personally identifiable payment method.
-That said, it has no data limits and allows you to download torrents.
+Fortunately, it has no data limits and allows you to download torrents.

 Proper TLS implementation doesn't leave you vulnerable to man-in-the-middle attacks.